Finally! Bucks, Suns set for the NBA Finals after long waits | Times Leader

 Besides Paul’s All-Star play, the Suns needed the right veteran to bring out the best in young stars Devin Booker and Ayton.
 Phoenix finished with the second-best record in the league, knocked out the defending champion Lakers in the first round, swept MVP Nikola Jokic’s Denver Nuggets and then shook off the absence of Paul for two games to beat the Clippers in the Western Conference finals.

-Paul was out for c , which every team had to work around this season.
+Paul was out for coronavirus health and safety protocols, which every team had to work around this season.
 Numerous stars also dealt with injuries and the Bucks are hoping Antetokounmpo can overcome his.

-The two-time MVP missed Games 5 and 6 of the East finals when he leaped to defend a lob in Game 4, but Middleton and Holiday led the Bucks past Atlanta in both games.
+The two-time MVP missed Games 5 and 6 of the East finals after hyperextending his left knee when he leaped to defend a lob in Game 4, but Middleton and Holiday led the Bucks past Atlanta in both games.

-“I think guys have done a great job of adjusting without him in two of the most important games of our season,” Middleton said.
+“I think guys have done a great job of adjusting with him out, with him not out there in two of the most important games of our season,” Middleton said.

 Some things to know about the series: